“To cease smoking is the easiest thing I ever did. I ought to know because I’ve done it a thousand times.”

 Get Immediately Back into Recovery

-Another great lie from your disease: “You’ve already slipped this once, so you might as well do another run.
+Another great lie: “You’ve already slipped this once, so you might as well do another run.
 You’re going to have to set a new sobriety date anyhow.
 So what’s another few days?”

 But is it ever just another few days?
 Get back to recovery as soon as you can.
-Don’t listen to your disease.
+Don’t listen to your addiction.
 Remember, it wants you dead.

 Don’t Dwell on Shame and Guilt